felipebmaia/DatathONS-2022/README.md

 # DatathONS-2022

+## 3rd Place Champion!!!

-## Analysis of the Load X Temperature relationship in the State of São Paulo
+### Analysis of the Load X Temperature relationship in the State of São Paulo
 This repository presents the files generated in the ONS Data Science Hackathon.

 "date" folder: